St. Charles, Missouri

 The Office of First-Year programs offers students unique opportunities to get to know the campus, their peers, and their new expectations as college students.
 The transition to college life and academics can be an intimidating challenge.
 That’s why students get all the resources and support they need to lay the foundation for a successful and exciting four years.
 The First-Year programs are designed to introduce students to every aspect of the college experience.
 From time management to collegiate research and writing, these comprehensive and intentional experiences help students achieve both personal and academic success.

 At Lindenwood, research is an essential part of the undergraduate experience.
 And it’s not just for STEM majors!
 Students of all disciplines have access to a wide range of unique research opportunities.
 Throughout all four academic colleges, faculty engage students in original research projects with the goal of publication or conference presentation.
 The academic year culminates with the Student Academic Showcase on campus.
-In Spring 2022, nearly 50 original projects or proposals were presented by students at Lindenwood.
+In Spring 2023, more than 50 original projects or proposals were presented by students at Lindenwood.

 The research students conduct as undergraduates can open doors to other exciting opportunities.
 Lindenwood University is proud to participate in the Fulbright U.S. Student Program, which awards grants to English teaching assistants, as well as the Boren Awards program, which provides grants and fellowships to students who want to learn a less commonly taught foreign language.
 Boren Scholarships have taken students across the globe to countries in Africa, Europe, Latin America, and the Middle East.